nejrariizviic/Skillflow/README.md

 - User-Centric Experience – designed based on user research to align with freelancer and client needs.
 - Consistency Across Platforms – optimized for both desktop and mobile use.

+## Research and Methodology for Skillflow Project
+The Skillflow platform follows a structured research and development methodology to ensure it meets the needs of both freelancers and clients.
+The process includes the following key steps:

+- Analysis of User Roles and Tasks
+- Business Process Analysis to Identify Inefficiencies
+- Market Research and Comparative Analysis of Similar Platforms
+- Defining Functional Requirements Based on User Feedback
+- UI/UX Design and Prototyping in Figma
+- Testing and Validation

 ##  Key Features
 Freelancer Features:
 - Profile creation with portfolio showcase